Adam Duvall Player Props: Red Sox vs. Twins

 Adam Duvall At The Plate

-- Duvall is batting .313 with seven doubles, a triple, five home runs and seven walks.
+- Duvall has seven doubles, a triple, five home runs and eight walks while batting .313.

-- In nine games this season (52.9%), Duvall has picked up an RBI, and in four of those games (23.5%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- In 50.0% of his games this year, Duvall has driven in at least one run.
+In four of those games (22.2%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.